-Comprising the Department of French Studies and the Center for French and Francophone Studies, the Louisiana State University French program has attained international recognition for its position at the forefront of study of French and Francophone literatures and cultures.
-We are distinguished as a centre d’excellence by the Cultural Services office of the French Ambassador to the United States, an honor given to only 15 university French programs in the United States.
+The Department of French Studies works together with the Center for French and Francophone Studies, an independent but closely allied unit, to put the Louisiana State University French program at the forefront of study of French and Francophone literatures, language, and cultures.
+In recognition of this, the French Embassy to the United States has designated the CFFS as a centre d'excellence, an honor given to only 15 university French programs in the United States.

 Our research, scholarship and instruction reflects the historical significance of Francophone languages and cultures for Louisiana, as well as the leadership provided by French studies in the European intellectual tradition.
-Louisiana State University, an integral part of the Baton Rouge community, is situated at the crossroads of the Francophone world, linking Francophone Canada through Cajun history, with France, Francophone Africa, and the Caribbean through Creole history.
+Louisiana State University, an integral part of the Baton Rouge community, is situated at the crossroads of the Francophone world; our Cajun and Creole history links us to France, to Canada, to Africa, and to the Caribbean.

 The program offers student and faculty exchange programs with the Université de Poitiers, the Université de Limoges, the Ecole Normale Supérieure de Lyon, and the Université d’Aix-Marseille.
 We attract a nationally and internationally diverse student body, with recent students from France, Germany, Italy, Romania, Senegal, Tunisia, Algeria, Ivory Coast, Gabon, and Canada, as well as from across the United States.